 Can I wash my locks?

 Yes.
 Fresh locks or fresh tidy-ups, I advise to leave for a minimum of 2 weeks before washing.
-If one can, leave for longer.
-After, which is really a personal choice, however, my professional advise is to wash a minimum of every 2 weeks.
+If one can leave for longer than 2 weeks, the better.
+After which, is really a personal choice, however, my professional advice is to wash a minimum of every 2 weeks.